 (continued from Part III)

-In 16th century German organs tuned in quarter comma meantone, where half of the triads of modern music could not be used, organ builders developed the short octave, which was a special means of extending the lower compass of the keyboards by eliminating those keys for notes which were seldom, if ever, used in meantone tuning.
-The bass octave was built to end on the low E key (photo), and to this key were assigned the pipes which sounded low C. The low F# and low G# keys in the bass octave were built to sound low D and low E, respectively.
-This meant that the pipes which were supposed to sound the low C#, D#, F#, and G# notes in the bass octave were omitted entirely from the organ.
+In 16th century German organs tuned in quarter comma meantone, where half of the triads of modern music could not be used, organ builders developed the short octave, which was a special means of extending the lower compass of the keyboards by eliminating those keys for notes could seldom, if ever, be used in meantone tuning.
+The bass octave of the manuals was built to end on the the white E key (photo), and this key played C. The low F# and low G# keys in the bass octave played D and E, respectively.
+In this arrangement the pipes which were supposed to play C#, D#, F#, and G# notes in this octave were omitted entirely [See blog, Renaissance Style Manual].

 Around the same time in Germany organ builders were experimenting and using various irregular or circular temperaments, also known as well temperaments, with the object of hiding the wolves completely, thereby making all keys usuable.
 This could have be done by distributing the Pythagorean comma equally across the entire scale, but this was NOT the path the Germans took, except as an academic exercise.
 The reason was, the circulating (no-wolf) temperaments are those which allow the widest exploration of key color, and so, the Pythagorean comma was distributed around the entire circle in an irregular manner.
 Well temperaments in this category included various tunings.
 Werckmeister temperament, invented by organist and music theorist Andreas Werckmeister, is recommended for performing German organ repertoire of the late 1600's.
 Kirnberger temperament, developed by Johann Philipp Kirnberger, pupil of J.S.
 Bach, is suitable for playing the German Baroque composers and the works of Bach.
 Kellner temperament, is named after Herbert Anton Kellner, whose research enabled him to identify the unequal temperament of the same name used by Bach for his Well-Tempered Klavier, Books I and II, and is therefore suitable for 18th century German organ music and the music of Bach in particular.
 Valloti temperament is an Italian temperament first invented by Francescantonio Valloti and later taken up in England by Thomas Young, which can be effectively used for Italian and English repertoire of the 18th century.